Cratecode/intro/sections/2_intro_to_p5/1_drawing_basic_shapes/user/README.md

 # Drawing Basic Shapes

-Before we get started, let's get familiar with the basics of p5.js.
-When we want to do something with p5, we start with a `setup()` function which has some info about the canvas (also called a sketch or an image).
+Before we get started, let's get familiar with the basics of p5.js. **All of our code is contained in a file called `sketch.js`**.
+Inside that file, when we want to do something with p5, we start with a `setup()` function which has some info about the canvas (also called a sketch or an image, it's basically the drawing space that we have available).
 This function is called at the start of our program.
-After that, the `draw()` function is called each frame (think of a still image from a movie) and changes the canvas.
+After that, the `draw()` function is called each frame (think of how a movie is made up of a bunch of still images, each one of those is a frame) and changes the canvas.

 Here was our example before: